Code-Institute-Submissions/battleships-23/README.md

   Commit](https://github.com/ianmeigh/battleships/commit/544d36d4fece2da66e87275af66d0339aed9e952)

   The coin toss function used to determine play order was made to accept upper and lowercase input as suggested via CI Slack user feedback.
-This make it consistent with other sections of the game.
+This made it consistent with other sections of the game.

 - Ensure player name cannot be empty - [Link to Commit](https://github.com/ianmeigh/battleships/commit/03eb88a2e3ed5438d6418960bb0c19a28fa7041f)

   Updated the code to ensure that the player name could not be an empty string as detected during testing (see [Testing Methodology](#testing-methodology) section).

 - Update validation to detect empty input - [Link to Commit](https://github.com/ianmeigh/battleships/commit/f3afa63d44815e60959a93555b3cc1d99d928e8a)